scrapinghub/python-scrapinghub/docs/client/overview.rst

 Scheduling logic supports different options, like

-- job_args to provide spider arguments for the job
+- job_args to provide arguments for the job
 - units to specify amount of units to run the job
 - job_settings to pass additional settings for the job
 - priority to set higher/lower priority of the job